reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     The **Main** method is the first part of your application that runs once your app is started.

-1. Take a minute to review the code (and code comments) that you just entered.

-    The basic structure of a simple device app is as follows:

-    * Connect to the IoT Hub
-    * Send telemetry to the app (Device to Cloud messages)

-    Notice that the **deviceClient** variable is initialized with the result of the **DeviceClient** static method, **CreateFromConnectionString**.
-This method uses the connection string you specified earlier, as well as selecting the protocol that the device will use to the send telemetry - in this case MQTT.

-    > **Note**: In a production application, the **CreateFromConnectionString** method call would be wrapped in exception handling code to gracefully deal with any connection issues.
-This and other lab code is kept as simple as possible to highlight the key points, so most error-handling is omitted for brevity.

-    Once connected, the **SendDeviceToCloudMessagesAsync** method is called.
-You may notice that the method name is underlined with "red squiggles" - this is because Visual Studio Code has noticed that **SendDeviceToCloudMessagesAsync** is not yet implemented.
-We will add the method shortly.

-    Finally, the application waits for user input.

-    > **Information**: The **DeviceClient** class is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient?view=azure-dotnet).
-    >
-    > **Information**: The **CreateFromConnectionString** method is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient.createfromconnectionstring?view=azure-dotnet#Microsoft_Azure_Devices_Client_DeviceClient_CreateFromConnectionString_System_String_Microsoft_Azure_Devices_Client_TransportType_).
-    >
-    > **Information**: The supported transport protocols are documented [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols).

 1. Locate the **// INSERT - SendDeviceToCloudMessagesAsync below here** comment, and then position the cursor on a blank line below the comment.

 1. To construct the **SendDeviceToCloudMessagesAsync** method, enter the following code: